 - Only Stw8.
 The temperature here is regulated using an on/off thermostat.
-The pump can be controlled on/off or variably. - Only Stw4.
-The temperature is regulated using an on/off thermostat.
-The pump has to be variably controlled. - Stw4 - Stw3.
+The pump can be controlled on/off or variably. - Stw4 - Stw3.
 Here "Delta T" over the heat exchanger is used for regulation.
 Here the pump must be controlled using variable speed.
-When the Stw8 temperature has been achieved, the gas is routed outside of the heat exchanger.
-(With a Delta T controller, the reference cannot be displaced using an external signal.) - Stw8 and Stw8a.
+When the Stw8 temperature has been achieved, the gas is routed outside of the heat exchanger. - Stw8 and Stw8a.
 Here regulation is done using the two temperature sensors in the receiver.
 Stw8 is placed at the top and Stw8a further down.